laminas/laminas-validator/docs/book/v2/validators/number-comparison.md

 # Number Comparison Validator

-`Laminas\Validator\NumberComparison` allows you to validate if a given value is a numeric value that is either
+`Laminas\Validator\NumberComparison` allows you to validate if a given value is a numeric value that is either:

 - Between a min and max value
 - Greater than a min value